 So I thought I’d share the story of when I first started practicing yoga.
-I’ll be honest with you that I didn’t like it AT ALL and left that first class thinking that yoga just wasn’t for me.
-I was twenty three and this was back before yoga became popular.
-I was living in Maine at the time and one day I was walking through town where I saw a sign advertising free yoga.
-I’m not one to pass up a free class so I decided to give it a try.
+I didn’t like it AT ALL and left my first class thinking that yoga just wasn’t for me.
+This was back before yoga became popular and I was living in my small hometown in Maine.
+One day I was walking down main street and saw a sign advertising ‘Free Yoga.’

 I recently met a woman who told me point blank that she doesn’t like yoga.
 She’d only been to one class and said that was enough for her.
-She coaches a high school girls basketball team and claims that she’s too competitive for yoga.
+She coaches a high school girls basketball team and believes that she’s too competitive for yoga.
 She also admitted that she didn’t like being singled out by the teacher who was giving corrections during class.

-If you’re new to yoga I want to encourage you to try a few different styles.
+This is a common issue with group yoga classes, where first timers decide to try a class with no idea of what to expect and get burned out from the experience.
+If you’re new to yoga I encourage you to try a few different styles.
 You might find this flow chart handy as it could give you an idea of what kind of yoga class would be right for you.

 What was your first yoga class like?
 Was it enjoyable or was there something about it that didn’t suit you?
 Feel free to leave a comment in the box below: